-The use of reference points provides a framework for quantitatively determining the status of the stock and its exploitation level.
+The use of reference points provides a framework to quantitatively assess the status of the stock and its exploitation level.
 Two types of reference points are often now required for fisheries management: the fishing mortality at maximum sustainable yield (F{MSY}) is used as an indicator of overfishing; and the biomass at MSY (B{MSY}) is used as an indicator of an overfished state.
 It is possible for overfishing to be occurring, but for the stock to not yet be in an overfished state.
 Conversely, it is possible for the stock to be in an overfished state but for the current level of fishing to be within the overfishing reference point.
 In this case, the stock has presumably been depressed by past overfishing and would recover to a non-overfished state if the current level of fishing was maintained.
 It is likely that these reference points, or something similar, will be used for stock status determinations in the new WCPO tuna commission.
-We have therefore developed a reference point analysis within the MULTIFAN-CL model framework as an example of how this might be applied in WCPO tuna fisheries.
+Consequently, a reference point analysis was conducted with MULTIFAN-CL to show how this might be applied in WCPO tuna fisheries.
+The procedure for conducting this analysis was described in detail in last year's assessment (Hampton 2002) and is not repeated here.